tw-studio/nextkey-aws-starter/README.md

 │       └── index.spec.ts
 ```

-Notice the two directories `_main/` and `_guest/`.
+Notice the two directories `_main/` and `_one/`.
 Those are the two default **app variations** that are served for **different passwords**.

-*   To visit the pages under `_main/`, type in at the launcher page the default password: `main secret`
+*   To visit the pages under `_main/`, type in at the launcher page the default password: `main password`
-*   To visit the pages under `_guest/`, type in at the launcher page the default password: `guest secret`
+*   To visit the pages under `_one/`, type in at the launcher page the default password: `password for one`

 Once authenticated, the pages you have access to will *only* be those in your permitted directory.
-For example, after authenticating with `main secret`, you will only be served the pages under `_main/` — though they will appear to be served at the root — and you will not be able to access any pages under `_guest/`.
+For example, after authenticating with `main secret`, you will only be served the pages under `_main/` — though they will appear to be served at the root — and you will not be able to access any pages under `_one/`.

 You may freely add an app variation in the following way: